 Grandmotherly Word of Caution

 you've been warned

 Look, fried foods are delicious.
 It's not inaccurate to say they are "da bomb".
-They just happen to be a slow-motion heart attack if eaten in excess.
 There are those who, in your best interest, would have you take a zero-tolerance approach to fried foods, but a practice of thoughtful moderation lets you occasionally enjoy otherwise dangerous culinary choices.
 Think of an apple fritter as an infrequent treat, and not "lunch", for instance.